Risks and risk management

 Price risks are managed through efficient purchasing processes with the right suppliers, largely procured through central contracts.

 |Risks relating to suppliers and subcontractors (SC)||Suppliers/SCs who do not conform with existing laws, conventions and Peab’s contracts and regulations can lead to infringements regarding the environment, ethics, human rights and the work environment.
 Choosing the wrong supplier/SC can lead to quality defects, delivery delays or no delivery at all in the case of bankruptcy. |

 Violations, defects and delays caused by suppliers/SCs can have a negative effect on Peab’s profitability and brand.

 |All the contracts Peab signs with suppliers/SC stipulate the rules and regulations for the specific project and for doing business with Peab. |

 The Code of Conduct and the ethics clause for suppliers are attached to all contracts.
-These clarify, among other things, what is expected of suppliers, and consequences in case of non-compliance with the Code of Conduct, working condition demands, human rights and workplace safety regulations.
+These clarify, among other things, what is expected of suppliers and consequences in cases of non-compliance with the Code of Conduct, working conditions and human rights requirements and workplace safety regulations.

-During 2017 Peab further developed procedures and methods within the framework of “reliable business”, with particular focus on the work environment, working conditions, trustworthy supplier chains and sustainability.
+During the year Peab further developed procedures and methods within the framework of “safe business”, with particular focus on the work environment, working conditions, reliable supplier chains and sustainability.
 Please read more here.